CalvinWu4/CalvinWu4/README.md

 <h3 align="left">About me:</h3>
 <p align="left">
-  I'm a full stack developer and recent software engineering grad from Rochester Institute of Technology.
+  I'm a developer with a love for creating browser extensions that make people's lives easier.

   I love reading, running, biking, badminton, video games, and angsty songs.